mat-docs/RTA.Site/docs/devguide/tutorials/quick-start/review.md

     A burst of data should contain up 128 samples.

-    Note that a GRPC message cannot exceed 4 MiB unless all clients and services are configured for a higher limit.
+    Note that a gRPC message cannot exceed 4 MiB unless all clients and services are configured for a higher limit.

 ## Configuration